The brutal reality of Aztec warfare

 War played an important role in Aztec society, and it was the primary way that they maintained control over their neighbours.

-Their warfare was not only a means of gaining power and resources but also deeply connected to their religious beliefs and rituals, involving human sacrifice and bloodshed on a massive scale.
+Their warfare was not only a means of gaining power and resources but was also deeply connected to their religious beliefs and rituals, involving human sacrifice and bloodshed on a massive scale.

 The road to war